8 things to remember when creating your law firm’s online content

 Remember, each piece of content you have on your online platforms could have a unique target audience and you need to craft that content for that specific audience.

 For example, assume your firm does commercial and business law plus family law.
-The type of content you provide to your commercial clients may be a little more formal and your family law content may display more empathy.
+The type of content you provide to your commercial clients might be a little more formal and your family law content might display more empathy and plain English in a conversational manner.

 2. You should include imagery and other rich media on your website and social media channels